wlsong/PyLipID/README.md

 - lipid binding sites via interaction networks.
 - various binding kinetics, e.g. lipid residence time, koff, etc, for each binding site.
 - lipid binding site surface area via Shrake-Rupley algorithm (Shrake, A; Rupley, JA.
 (1973) J Mol Biol 79 (2): 351–71)
-- probablity density functions of bound lipid coordinates and generates representative binding poses at each binding site.
+- probablity density functions of bound lipid and generates representative binding poses for each binding site based on the calcuated PDF.

 It plots:
 - lipid interactions (in terms of duration, residence time, occupancy, and num. of surroudning lipids) with the protein as a function of protein residue indeces.